stavroskasidis/BlazorContextMenu/README.md

 ## ⚠️ Breaking changes ⚠️
 Upgrading from 0.11 to 0.12
 >- The following handlers are removed as they are no longer needed: `ClickAsync`, `EnabledHandlerAsync`, `VisibleHandlerAsync`
+>- The `Click` handler has been renamed to `OnClick` to keep consistency with the framework/suggested event names
+>- The `MenuItemClickEventArgs` class has been renamed to the more appropriate `ItemClickEventArgs`
+>- The `EnabledHandler` and `VisibleHandler` parameters have been removed and replaced with the new `OnAppearing` event handler
+>- The `MenuItemEnabledHandlerArgs` and `MenuItemVisibleHandlerArgs` classes have been removed and replaced with the new `ItemAppearingEventArgs`

 Upgrading from 0.10 to 0.11
 >- The `CssOverrides` API is removed and override configuration is moved into templates.
 The `DefaultCssOverrides` of the `ConfigureTemplate` API must be used.